-Using a fuel card or gas card for your company can be a great way to track your business’s mileage expenses, and using a fuel card in tandem with a mileage tracking app is even better.
+Using a fuel card or gas card for your company can be a great way to track your business’s mileage reimbursements, and using a fuel card in tandem with a mileage tracker app is even better.
 Today, we’re going to show you the benefits of using both tools and how they can save your company time, money, and stress.

 How Do Fuel Cards Work?